arduino/docs-content/content/software/app-lab/tutorials/02.bricks/bricks.md

 ***Do not manually edit the `bricks` entry inside the `app.yaml` file.***

-After adding the brick to the App, it also needs to be imported in the `main.py` file that is located inside the `python` folder of your App.
+After adding the Brick to the App, it also needs to be imported in the `main.py` file that is located inside the `python` folder of your App.
 Below is an example:

 ```python
 from arduino.app_bricks.web_ui import WebUI